 Q: Is there a minimum GPA once I’ve been accepted into my academic program?

 A: The minimum GPA is established by your college program.
 Check with your college program advisor.
-Contact your Career and Education Navigator if you are experiencing difficulties.
+Contact your Regional Education Navigator if you are experiencing difficulties.

 Q: Do I owe money if I fail my class(es)?

 Yes, if you fail a class, you are obligated to reimburse the Training Fund for the cost of the failed class.
 If you are unable to reimburse the Fund, then you will not be able to access Training Fund benefits for a period of two years.
 If you have received a hardship withdrawal from your college, inform your Regional Education Navigator as you may be able eligible to receive a repayment waiver.

 Q: What if I need to drop a class?

 A: It is extremely important for you to maintain contact with your Regional Education Navigator if you are experiencing difficulties with any of your class(es).
 Your Regional Education Navigator can get you connected with tutoring or other resources if you are experiencing challenges while in school.

 Timing is everything when it comes to adding and dropping courses if you and your Regional Education Navigator decide that dropping is the best option.
 The date you drop a class will affect the size of your refund from the college —and even your grades—so know the deadlines.

 Q: Do I owe money if I drop my class(es)?

 A: Depending on when you drop a class and the college’s refund policy, you may or may not be obligated to reimburse the Training Fund.
 Withdrawal deadlines are generally found in the academic calendar on your college’s website.
 If you drop a class after the full refund period, you will owe the Training Fund any amount we are obligated to pay the college for your partial enrollment, this includes any costs for tuition, books and fees.